-If you are suffering from advanced periodontal or gum disease, Dr. Yokoyama might suggest osseous surgery.
+If you are suffering from advanced periodontal or gum disease, Dr. Bembey might suggest osseous surgery.
 Osseous surgery, also referred to as pocket depth reduction, is usually recommended when non-surgical treatments such as scaling and root planing have failed to recondition the impacted tissue around your teeth.

 Of course, we want to do everything we can to help you avoid surgery, but the best way to do that is to schedule an appointment today so that together we can identify any potential issues that pose a threat to your healthy smile.